rich1e/rich1e.github.io/docs/.vuepress/notes/workspace.md

 ```

 ```
-Command failed with exit code 1: git commit -m ":sparkles: feat(components(çťäťśç¸ĺł)): ćˇťĺ  GITMOJI_PATH=gitmojis.json" -m "undefined"
-[33m[33mâź[33m Some of your tasks use `git add` command.
-Please remove it from the config since all modifications made by tasks will be automatically added to the git commit index.
-[39m
-[34mâ[39m No staged files match any configured task.
+No staged files match any configured task.
 error: cannot spawn .husky/commit-msg: No such file or directory
 ```